 A good sales territory structure reduces travel time and costs, allowing your reps to spend less time on the road and more time interacting with their customers.

 Have a closer look at your reps strengths and abilities to make sure they are servicing the “right” set of accounts.
-For example, a sales rep who has a history of success with closing large and high complex accounts should be in future given more of those.
+For example, a sales rep who has a history of success with closing large and high complex accounts should be involved in larger accounts, not small leads.

-If reps are selling to customers they have experience and expertise dealing with, they can better present a relevant value proposition to them and foster strong relationships.
+If reps are selling to customers they have experience in dealing with ("playing to their strengths"), they can present a stronger value proposition and foster strong relationships.

 In the end, increased selling time as well as creating targeted sales rep and consumer relationships will result in higher customer satisfaction rates.
 This will encourage higher repurchase intentions, customer loyalty and positive word-of-mouth - all of which contribute to a strong customer base.